zhaomh1998/mosquitto/plugins/README.md

 ## Examples / Print IP on publish
 This is an **example** plugin that prints out client ID and IP address of any client that publishes on a particular topic.

+## Examples / Topic modification
+This is an **example** plugin to demonstrate how it is possible to modify the topic of messages after they have been received, and before they are sent on to subscribers.

+This plugin removes the `/uplink` end part of topics that match the pattern `device/+/data/uplink`, so devices publishing to `device/0001/data/uplink` will effectively be publishing to `device/0001/data`.